srlinuxamericas/ac4-grpc/README.md

 ## NOS (Network Operating System)

-Both leafs and Spine nodes will be running the latest release (25.3.1) of Nokia [SR Linux](https://www.nokia.com/networks/ip-networks/service-router-linux-NOS/).
+Both leafs and Spine nodes will be running release 24.10.1 of Nokia [SR Linux](https://www.nokia.com/networks/ip-networks/service-router-linux-NOS/).

 Both clients will be running a light version of [Alpine Linux](https://alpinelinux.org/).